anveshkumar0206/Multi-Model-Object-Detection/README.md

-# Multi-Model-Object-Detection using YOLOv5, YOLOv8, AND Detectron2
+# Multi-Model-Object-Detection using YOLOv5, YOLOv8, and Detectron2

 The objective is to detect vehicles in a street scene, generate bounding boxes, and compare the performance of these models in terms of accuracy, inference speed, and detection quality.